Have a fancy camera but you're still using it in AUTO?

 My frustration continued over the weeks and months to come – the family gatherings, the holiday shots, the candle-topped birthday cakes…

-Until finally things started to fall into place & I mastered manual mode...
+Until finally things started to fall into place & I mastered the elusive manual mode...

 And I learnt finally that photography doesn't HAVE to be confusing... there is an easier way, and I'm hear to share it with you, so you can avoid the frustration and long-way-round that I took to reaching my photography goals.